 First, let’s define what cyberwarfare is.

-Cyberwarfare refers to those activities carried out by a nation-state or international organizations meant to damage the infrastructures of another nation.
+Cyberwarfare refers to those activities carried out by a nation-state or international organizations meant to damage another nation’s infrastructures.

-Moreover, we may extend this definition to the digital infrastructure of key strategic businesses.
+Moreover, we may extend this definition to key strategic businesses’ digital infrastructure.
 These may operate in defense or energy sectors, for instance.

 Therefore, it is highly convenient that cyberwarfare actors aim at those private businesses strategic to the state.

-A peculiar characteristic of cyberwarfare is that is much cheaper than traditional warfare.
-The threat actor just needs an hardware infrastructure, some research, and an Internet connection to wage a cyber war.
+A peculiar characteristic of cyberwarfare is that it is much cheaper than traditional warfare.
+The threat actor needs a hardware infrastructure, some research, and an Internet connection to wage cyberwar.

-We have defined it, but how can damage national economies?
+We have defined it, but how can it damage national economies?

 First, there are different types of cyberwarfare.
 We list the most common ones: